phero20/ReactNewsApp/README.md

-📰 NewsPulse — React News Web App
+📰 News — React News Web App

 A sleek and responsive news web application built with React, Vite, Tailwind CSS, and integrated with a News API categories like business, entertainment, health, sports, technology, and more.